mesutgdk/FlowerClassifierML/README.md

 ## 🍁💐🌹FlowerClassifierML🌻🪴🌵

-# Flower classification app using coreML model,
+# Flower classification app using coreML model

  🪷You can easily learn the name and description of flowers🌼 by taking a photo of them🌺.